jeongmin1217/Visang-Education-Data-Platform-Cell-Review/2023-summer/README.md

 ### ✅ Service Planning
 - Planned the data portal service based on business requirements analysis
-- Especially, planned and implemented an **AI status map** within the portal using `Tableau`, based on cross-brand collaboration and internal AI usage analysis
+- **Identified the possibility of AI model sharing** through brand meetings, and based on that, planned and developed an **internal AI status map feature** using `Tableau`
+- The AI status map helps reduce redundant development of AI models across the organization and fosters an environment that encourages collaboration
+-
 ---

 ## 🎯 주요 성과